Keauhou finds passion and joy in the performance, preservation, and perpetuation of traditional Hawaiian music.

 These three graduates of the Kamehameha Schools Kapālama found their musical roots through their involvement in the many musical and cultural opportunities offered at Kamehameha Schools.
 They sang in the Concert Glee Club, played in the Band, and both Lum brothers held the esteemed positions as their class’ student director in the world-renowned Song Contest.

 Kahanuola and Nicholas recently graduated with their Master's Degree in the fields of Education and Hawaiian language, respectively, at the University of Hawaiʻi at Mānoa.
-Zachary is currently the Choral Director of the prestigious Kamehameha School's Concert Glee Club and also a Master's candidate in the field of Ethnomusicology at the University of Hawaiʻi at Mānoa.
+Zachary is currently the Choral Director of the prestigious Kamehameha School's Concert Glee Club and has received a Master's Degree in the field of Ethnomusicology at the University of Hawaiʻi at Mānoa.
 All three are active and passionate educators and cultural practitioners in their fields.

 In 2008, Keauhou was awarded first place in the unamplified traditional Hawaiian music contest, “Ka Himeni Ana,” held annually at the Hawaiʻi Theater.
 In 2017, Keauhou took top honors at the Nā Hōkū Hanohano awards attaining nine awards in nine categories for their debut album, "Keauhou."
-Their second album entitled, "I Ke Kō a Ke Au", features seven original compositions and eight traditional mele Hawaiʻi, and will be released on October 4, 2017.
+Their second album entitled, "I ke Kō a ke Au," features seven original compositions and eight traditional mele Hawaiʻi and was released on October 4, 2017.